 At the same time, many private schools – especially lower-cost inner-city private schools – have empty seats available.
 These private schools often operate on a fraction of what nearby public schools spend per student, yet they have higher graduation rates and test scores.
 The only thing standing between a child in an underperforming school and an empty seat in a private school is funding for a scholarship.
 While scholarship organizations across the country work hard to raise private funding, if more tax credit or voucher programs were adopted, many more parents could afford to move their children to schools where they could get a safe, quality education.

-Parents need good information to make good choices, too.
+Parents need good information to make good school choices, too.
 When given the option to choose a private school, or a public charter school, families unfamiliar with evaluating and comparing schools often find the selection process confusing and frustrating.
 If parents are to be truly empowered to choose, they need to be better informed.

 While many schools (and some schools districts) are open about sharing test scores and other metrics online, more transparency is needed – especially from private schools.
 Continue Reading →